Monday, 22 June 2020

 Forster (later Smith-Barry), Thomas Guy Burton (1886-1962).

 Only son of Maj.
 Thomas Henry Burton Forster (d.
 1927) of The Manor House, Holt (Wilts), and his wife Nina Mary Gregory, eldest daughter of Richard Hugh Smith-Barry, born 10 September 1886.
 Educated at Winchester.
 An officer in the Royal Monmouthshire Royal Engineers reserve (2nd Lt., 1907; Lt., 1910; Capt., 1915; Maj., 1926), seconded to Royal Engineers during the First World War.
 He took the surname Smith-Barry in lieu of Forster by deed poll in 1930.
 His chief hobbies were mountaineering and skiing, which he pursued in the Alps, Ireland, Norway, Morocco and Tunisia in most years from 1905 until shortly before his death.
 He became a member of the Alpine Club from 1923, and he was also an amateur artist, painting and sketching the landscapes he loved.
-He married, Apr-Jun 1948, Frieda Elsa Lang alias Adler (fl.
-1965) of Zurich (Switzerland), but had no issue.
+He married, Apr-Jun 1948, Frieda Elsa Lang alias Adler (d.
+1997?) of Zurich (Switzerland), but had no issue.

 He inherited The Manor House at Holt from his father in 1927, and Ballyedmond in 1930.
 He sold Ballyedmond in about 1960 and it was demolished soon afterwards.

 He died from injuries received when butted by a cow, 29 March 1962; his will was proved 11 January 1963 (estate £81,345).
-His widow's date of death is unknown.
+His widow returned to Switzerland in 1974 and is said to have died in Oberwinterhur in 1997.

 Principal sources